An Approximation Theory Framework for Measure-Transport Sampling Algorithms: Introduction

 Triangular maps \cite[10.10(vii)]{bogachev2} are an alternative approach to transport that enjoy some of the useful properties of OT maps, together with additional structure that makes them computationally convenient.
 While triangular maps are not optimal in the usual transport sense, they can be obtained as the limit of a sequence of OT maps with increasingly asymmetric transport costs \cite{bonnotte2013knothe}.
 The development of triangular maps in finite dimensions is attributed to the independent papers of Kn{\"o}the \cite{knothe1957contributions} and Rosenblatt \cite{rosenblatt1952remarks}; hence these maps are often called \emph{Kn{\"o}the--Rosenblatt (KR)} rearrangements.
 In the finite-dimensional setting, KR maps can be constructed explicitly and enjoy uniqueness and regularity properties that make them attractive in practice; cf.~\cite[Sec.~2.3]{santambrogio2015optimal} and \cite{bogachev2006nonlinear, bogachev2005triangular, zech2022sparseI, zech2022sparseII}.
 Triangular maps have other properties that make them particularly attractive for computation.
-For example, triangular structure enables fast (linear in the dimension) evaluation of log-determinants, which is essential when evaluating densities or identifying maps by minimizing KL divergence \cite{kobyzev2020normalizing, marzouk2016sampling, papamakarios2021normalizing, tabak2013family, tabak2010density}.
+For example, triangular structure enables fast (linear in the dimension) evaluation of log-determinants, which is essential when evaluating densities or identifying maps by minimizing KL divergence \cite{kobyzev2020normalizing, marzouk2016sampling, papamakarios2021normalizing, tabak2013family, tabak2010density}; see also \cite{cui2022deep, westermann2023measure} where efficient transport maps are constructed by leveraging triangular maps within a deep tensor train formulation.
 Triangular structure also enables the inversion of the maps using root-finding algorithms, akin to back substitution for triangular linear systems \cite{spantini2019coupling}.
 Finally, triangular maps can be used not only for transport but also for conditional simulation \cite{kovachki2020conditional, marzouk2016sampling}, a property that is not shared by OT maps unless additional constraints are imposed \cite{carlier2016vector, muzellec2019subspace}.
 These properties have led to wide adoption of triangular flows in practical applications, ranging from Bayesian inference \cite{marzouk-opt-map, marzouk2016sampling, parno2018transport, spantini2018inference} to NFs and density estimation \cite{jaini2019sum, kobyzev2020normalizing, papamakarios2021normalizing, papamakarios2017masked}.